 From Nineteenth Century Collections Online, Asia and the West features a range of primary source collections related to international relations between Asian countries and the West during the 19th century.
 Topics covered include British and U.S. foreign policy and diplomacy; Asian political, economic, and social affairs; the Philippine Insurrection, the Opium Wars, the Boxer Rebellion, and missionary activities in Asia.
 Documents were sourced from The National Archives, Kew, The National Archives, United States, and other international collections.

 An online service that enables full-text searching of newspaper articles.
-The service includes newspapers published in each state and territory from the 1800s to the mid-1950s, when copyright applies.
+The service includes newspapers published in each state and territory from the 1800s to 1995.
 The first Australian newspaper, published in Sydney in 1803, is included in the service.

 |Bibliography of British and Irish History|

 Provides bibliographic data on historical writing dealing with the British Isles, and with the British Empire and Commonwealth, during all periods for which written documentation is available - from 55BC to the present.